zealfire/zealfire.github.io/_posts/2015-07-14-GSoC2015-Week-seven-and-writing-unit-test.md

       &nbsp;&nbsp;->disableOriginalConstructor()<br/>
       &nbsp;&nbsp;->getMock();</code>

-I would recommend anyone willing to learn more about this code refer to this <a href="https://github.com/zealfire/printable/tree/master/tests/src/Unit">link</a> where unit test for printable module is being actively written.
+I would recommend anyone willing to learn more about this code refer to this <a href="https://github.com/zealfire/printable/tree/master/tests/src/Unit">link</a> where unit tests for printable module are being actively written.
 Next week I will be writing some more unit tests and then try to wrap up PDF sub module.

 Some progress of PDF part of  module can be viewed over <a href="https://github.com/zealfire/pdf_api" style="text-decoration:none;" target="_blank">here</a> and remaining over <a href="https://github.com/zealfire/printable">here</a>.